marios-zindilis/zindilis.com/docs/mysql/show-privileges-for-all-users.md

             echo "===========================";
         done

-The `mysqldumper` needs only read-only permissions on the databases.
+The `mysqldumper` user only requires read permissions on the databases.